zuzuleinen/moneytablet/readme.md

 1. Template was done using Bootstrap v3.0.0

-2. Form validation was done using this library http://rickharrison.github.io/validate.js/
+2. Form validation was done using validate.js library http://rickharrison.github.io/validate.js/